By Terry Corbell

 Respondents were queried whether they agreed with this principle, “governments derive their only just powers from the consent of the governed.”

-An irony: It was shocking to read that only 70 of Americans – who live in freedom – agree government gets its authority from the will of the people.
-Thirteen percent did not agree.
+It was shocking to read that only 70 percent of Americans – who live in freedom – agreed that government gets its authority from the will of the people.
+Thirteen percent disagreed.
 Seventeen percent were undecided.

-A second irony: Google’s Fourth of July doodle spells out the words: “This Land Was Made for You and Me,” in paying tribute to the inspiring Woody Guthrie tune.
+Google’s Fourth of July 2012 doodle spelled out the words: “This Land Was Made for You and Me,” in paying tribute to the inspiring Woody Guthrie tune.

 Positioned under the doodle is this statement: “Celebrate freedom.
 Support a free and open Internet.”